XueZuxiang/PHEMICS/README.md

 Each column represents one finite-temperature ion species.
 This input cannot be empty.

 The first warm ion population is used as the reference species for the kinetic normalization.
-In typical EMIC applications, this should be the hot H$^+$ population.
+In typical EMIC applications, this should be the hot $H^+$ population.

 ---